 Keep walking on the sidewalk.
-After a bit, you will see an arrow painted on the street.
-Why is the arrow pointing the direction it is?
-Take the fourth letter of the first word near the arrow and write it in square number 6.
+After a bit, you will see a blue line painted on the street.
+What is the meaning of this line?
+Take the fourth letter of the type of Zone you are walking down into and write it in square number 6.

-Stop at the intersection and carefully cross 48^{th} Street in the crosswalk.
+Stop at the intersection and carefully cross 48th Street in the crosswalk.
 Turn left and follow the sidewalk to a yellow sign with a black shape on it.
 If you could turn this shape upside-down, it would look like a lower-case letter.
 Write this letter in square number 7.